chibenwa/james-project/src/adr/0036-eventbus.md

 mailboxListeners via the use of `extension-jars`.

 MailboxListener can also be registered to be executed only on events concerning a specific entity (eg. a mailbox).
-The `registrationKey` identifying entities concerned by the event.
+The `registrationKey` is identifying entities concerned by the event.
 Upon event emission, the manager will indicate the `registrationKey` this event should be sent to.
 A mailboxListener will thus only receive the event for the registration key it is registered to, in an at least once fashion.